colinbate/svelte-ts-tailwind-template/README.md

+> This repo is now using `main` as the default branch.
 # Svelte + TS + Tailwind 2.1 app

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/colinbate/svelte-ts-tailwind-template and is based on the official Svelte template with TypeScript pre-enabled and Tailwind CSS configured.
 Uses Tailwind CSS 2.1 with the JIT compiler enabled. **The JIT feature is in preview and not tied to SemVer, so I've set it to 2.1.2 specifically.**